oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     ![The notebook and the paragraphs it contains is displayed in the Notebook Editor.](./images/notebook-displayed.png " ")

-## Task 3: Step thru the notebook paragraphs
+## Task 3: Review and Run the Imported Notebook

-A notebook is comprised of paragraphs that use different languages: SQL, PLSQL, Python, R, markdown and more.
+A notebook is comprised of paragraphs that use different languages: SQL, PL/SQL, Python, R, markdown and more.
 The **ADB Speaks Human** notebook is well-document.
 Read thru the notebook, examine and execute the code.
 Feel free to run different types of queries!

 You'll see a series of buttons in the top right of each paragraph.
 The **play** button will execute the contents of that paragraph: